moonriselan/codibly/readme.md

-this an interview frontedn app with very simple react
+this an interview frontend app with very simple react